-- (5) Items purchased/issued and then sold/settled in the same period are excluded from the rollforward.
-Fees attributed to embedded derivatives are included in settlements. - (6) Gains and losses, in net income (loss) and OCI, are calculated assuming transfers into and/or out of Level 3 occurred at the beginning of the period.
-Items transferred into and then out of Level 3 in the same period are excluded from the rollforward. - (7) Changes in unrealized gains (losses) included in net income (loss) for fixed maturities are reported in either net investment income or net investment gains (losses).
+- (5) Interest and dividend accruals, as well as cash interest coupons and dividends received, are excluded from the rollforward. - (6) Items purchased/issued and then sold/settled in the same period are excluded from the rollforward.
+Fees attributed to embedded derivatives are included in settlements. - (7) Gains and losses, in net income (loss) and OCI, are calculated assuming transfers into and/or out of Level 3 occurred at the beginning of the period.
+Items transferred into and out of Level 3 in the same period are excluded from the rollforward. - (8) Changes in unrealized gains (losses) included in net income (loss) for fixed maturities are reported in either net investment income or net investment gains (losses).
 Substantially all changes in unrealized gains (losses) included in net income (loss) for net derivatives and net embedded derivatives are reported in net derivative gains (losses).